“What Happens if the Accident was Partly My Fault?”

 Li (P) was struck by a cab driver for Yellow Cab Co.
 (D) as she was crossing three lanes of traffic to enter a gas station.
 The cab driver had been driving too fast and had run a yellow light.
 Li brought this lawsuit to recover for personal injuries and damages arising from the accident.

 The trial court entered a judgment barring damages for Li on the grounds that she had been contributorily negligent.
 The case was appealed.

 Ultimately, the Supreme Court of California held comparative negligence is preferable to the “all-or-nothing” contributory negligence rule.
 See 13 Cal.3d 804, 119 Cal.Rptr.
 858, 532 P.2d 1226 (1975).

 Contact a San Diego Auto Accident Attorney

 The Auto Accident attorneys at The Law Offices of Howard Kitay can get you all the legal damages you are entitled to under California Law.
 Call us today for a personalized appointment to find out how we can help you!

-We serve all of San Diego County with offices in El Cajon, Mission Valley and Chula Vista.
+We serve all of San Diego County with offices in El Cajon, Mission Valley, and Chula Vista.
 We work on a contingency fee basis, which means you pay us out of the settlement, at the end of the case.
 We advance all costs.
 If there is no recovery, you owe NOTHING.

 Evaluations for personal injury cases are considered on a case-by-case basis.
 Our San Diego County car accident attorneys can get you the compensation you deserve.
 We provide legal representation to all of San Diego County, including El Cajon, La Mesa, Spring Valley, San Diego, Mission Valley, Poway, Escondido, Vista, Rancho San Diego, and Chula Vista.
+Contact us today.